How to say "goodbye" in Chinese

 When should I use this phrase?

-Use it in everyday situations where a neutral tone fits.
+Use it in social situations where a neutral tone fits.
 Because it is tagged beginner, it is meant to be practical and reusable rather than literary or highly specialized.

 Is pronunciation included?